trblackw/blog/content/blog/handle-auth-with-react-router-and-typescript/index.md

     </Router>
 )
 ```
 Pretty straightforward.
 This is a very standard navigation set up.
-However, right now there is incorporation of authentication logic within our navigation, nor does the router care (or know about) a user's role as they navigate the app.
+However, right now there is no incorporation of authentication logic within our navigation, nor does the router care (or know about) a user's role as they navigate the app.

 So we snap our fingers and have authentication tokens set up on the backend.
 Now we want to make sure that a user is logged in before viewing any of the app's content.
 Let's do a couple of things to achieve this.
-1) define enums for our auth & non-auth routes (this isn't necessary, but I prefer it over sharing strings across my apps)
+1) define enums for our auth & non-auth routes (this isn't necessary, but I prefer it over passing strings around)
 2) define a separate component to handle the redirect logic for non-auth users accessing auth routes

 ```javascript